aastroza/course-template/README.md

 # GitHub Repository Template for Course Websites

 This template is designed to simplify the creation of educational course websites that automatically publish via [GitHub Pages](https://pages.github.com/), powered by [GitHub Actions](https://github.com/features/actions).
 Built using [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/), this template offers a sleek, responsive design that enhances the learning experience.
 Perfect for educators and trainers looking to deliver content online, this repository provides a robust starting point that includes necessary configurations and detailed documentation.
-With just a few clicks, you can clone this repository, you can see your site go live effortlessly!
+With just a few clicks, you can see your site go live effortlessly!

 ## Installation